 Born in Tokyo, Japan, TOYA became a professional musician at the young age of eleven.
-In 1991, after working on more than 100 CDs and many concert tours in Japan, Toya moved to New York.
-He has worked with world-renowned singers including Ben E. King (Stand By Me), Chuck Jackson, Maxine Brown (R&B Hall of Fame), Dee Dee Sharp (R&R Hall of Fame), Dionne Warwick, Vivian Reed and many more as Musical Director, Composer, Arranger and Keyboardist.
-Toya has also produced albums, concerts, television commercials, and music for theater.
+In 1991, after working on more than 100 CDs and many concert tours with famous artists in Japan, Toya decided to move to New York City.
+He has worked with world-renowned singers including Ben E. King (Stand By Me), Dionne Warwick, Maxine Brown (R&B Hall of Fame), Chuck Jackson, Dee Dee Sharp (R&R Hall of Fame), and many more as a Musical Director and or a keyboardist.
+Toya has also produced albums, concerts, television commercials, films, and music for theater.

-In 2009 he created a new song and dance show called “Virtuosity” along with Vivian Reed (two time Tony Award Nominee) as musical director/conductor, composer, arranger and pianist.
-“Virtuosity” opened and ran for six weeks in Toronto and ran for two weeks in Minneapolis.
+In 2009, he created a new song and dance show called “Virtuosity” along with Vivian Reed (two-time Tony Award Nominee) as the musical director/conductor, composer, arranger and pianist.
+“Virtuosity” opened and ran for six weeks in Toronto and two weeks in Minneapolis.

 After working with Ben E. King for 14 years as his arranger, Toya produced Ben E. King's last album "Dear Japan - Ue Wo Muite Arukou" in 2011 for the people affected by the earthquake and tsunami in Tohoku, Japan.
 Ben E. King received a commendation from the Japan Tourism Agency for his ongoing support surrounding the tragedy.
 Toya and Ben E. King also performed six shows in Tokyo and Osaka (all sold out) in November of 2011.
 In August of 2012, accompanied by Toya’s great musicians and choir from New York, they again embarked on a music tour in Japan playing in Tokyo, Yokohama, Nagoya, and Osaka for over 5000 people in total, with every performance receiving a standing ovation.